 Truly, the world is shifting towards a more diversified energy mix so as to achieve net-zero emissions, but I have no fear at all.
 Rather, I take such an opportunity.
 From my secondary school, I had been taught about diversification to enable me to key into any available opportunity.
 This is the essence of a well-rounded education.
 University will expose people to an array of opportunities and they should not be rigid with what they have studied.
 Based on that, I have no fears about the future of my course.
 Recently, I enrolled in the Massive Open Online Course titled ‘Tomorrow’s Mobility’ by the French Institute of Petroleum.
 The course exposed me to a new perspective.
 Electric vehicles might be a good option regarding pollution, but there are still issues to solve before we all can drive an electric vehicle.
 Fossil fuel will still remain dominant and petroleum engineers will be needed for the next 30-plus years to provide the supply needed by the global demand.

-Crude oil is a natural resource that has turned the world around, how has this course impacted your perspective about nature?
+Crude oil is a natural resource that has turned the world around, how has this course impacted your perspective on nature?

 Petroleum and Gas Engineering has made me realise that nature can often be unpredictable and that resources that emanate from nature can significantly impact or impair our lives depending on how they are managed.